Noriko Tatsumi: 1967

 Tatsumi made her pink film debut in 1967.
 There is some discrepancy as to which film was her debut.
-Some sources say that Tatsumi's first film was Double Docking aka Two Virgins, while others claim that her debut was in Muddy Uniform.
+Some sources say that Tatsumi's first film was Double Docking Two Virgins, while others claim that her debut was in Muddy Uniform.
 Director Shintaro Kishi is usually credited with launching Tatsumi's career, by giving her a starring role in his Double Docking.
 Tatsumi's role is that of a woman who starts working in a nightclub in order to discover the mystery behind her sister's disappearance.
 In the process, she finds an illicit prostitution ring.
 Muddy Uniform, intended as a juvenile delinquent film, became a pink film by default because of its abundant sex scenes.
 In another early film, Clutches (1967), Tatsumi plays a gold-digger who takes over a businessman's enterprise.

 Nihon Cinema's Whore (1967) teamed Tatsumi with actress Miki Hayashi and director Kōji Seki.
 The film was a suspense thriller with Tatsumi as a woman plotting her husband's death to collect a large inheritance.
 Tatsumi would continue to work with Hayashi and Seki throughout the 1960s.

 In director Toshio Okuwaki's Climax (1967), Tatsumi plays the role of a woman engaged to a rich man.
 Her overly protective brother, a poor college student, is against the marriage, but agrees to cause no problems in exchange for a loan from his sister's fiancée.
 When he later comes to the conclusion that he has betrayed his values, he murders his sister.
 The Weissers, in their Japanese Cinema Encyclopedia: The Sex Films, judge the film better than Okuwaki's more typical, later work, and conclude, "It's not great filmmaking, but at least this movie manages to be unique within its grim view of life."